someobserver/recurgence/pathologies/index.md

 **Breakdown in the interpretation operator that connects observers to the semantic field.** These pathologies show up when the mechanisms systems use to make sense of their environment become systematically distorted.
 That leads to persistent misalignment between reality and interpretation of reality.

-- **Paranoid Interpretation** — Systematic negative bias in field interpretation creates threat-detection hyperattractors
+- **Paranoid Interpretation**: Systematic negative bias in field interpretation creates threat-detection hyperattractors
-- **Observer Solipsism** — Observer interpretation diverges increasingly from actual field conditions
+- **Observer Solipsism**: Observer interpretation diverges increasingly from actual field conditions
-- **Semantic Narcissism** — Reference structure collapses to pure self-coupling, eliminating external feedback
+- **Semantic Narcissism**: Reference structure collapses to pure self-coupling, eliminating external feedback

 More: [Observer-Coupling](/pathologies/observer-coupling/)